cbrand/micropython-mdns/README.md

 Refer to the [`config`](https://github.com/cbrand/micropython-mdns/tree/main/config/boards) directory to see the configuration files when baking this into your own MicroPython ESP32 build.

+### Raspberry Pi Pico

 For Raspberry Pi Pico support see the corresponding Dockerfile on how to compile it in linux [`Dockerfile.micropython.1.23.rp2`](https://github.com/cbrand/micropython-mdns/tree/main/Dockerfile.micropython.1.23.rp2).
+The following command will build a docker container that can be used to create a new micropython firmware with the in-built mDNS disabled:

+    dockerbuild -f Dockerfile.micropython.<version>.rp2 -t micropython-nodns:<version> .

+and the following command will perform the compilation and provide the resulting firmware as "build\firmware.uf2":

+    docker run -v .\build:/opt/app/micropython/ports/rp2/build-RPI_PICO_W micropython-nodns:<version>

+(The directory "build" should not exist when this is run or there could be conflict with authorization for the docker daemon; if the docker daemon is free to create the directory, this will work better.
+Change <version> the version of Micropython you wish to build, and adjust the path separator in ".\build" for your system.)

+### Other Implementations

 Other MicroPython implementations might not require any changes inside of the firmware.